top of page

 State withholding tax rates vary across the different states, but they generally work in the same manner as federal income taxes.
 So, you might want to check the withholding table (on the state government site) where your business is located to know exactly how much to pay.

-Bear in mind that there are seven states in the U.S., where employees will not need to pay income tax: Alaska, Florida, South Dakota, Texas, Nevada, Washington, and Wyoming.
+The most common state payroll tax pays for state unemployment insurance (SUTA), and employers are required to cover 100% of the SUTA tax rate by law.
+Also keep in mind that there are seven states in the U.S., where employees will not need to pay income tax: Alaska, Florida, South Dakota, Texas, Nevada, Tennessee, Washington, and Wyoming.
+Washington also collects a state capital gains tax on earners above certain thresholds.

 Social Security and Medicare Taxes